-As Shen et al. (2020), Nyborg et al. (2022) uses the sound propagation models ISO 9613-2 (1996), Nord2000 (Plovsing,

-- 60 2014) and WindSTAR (Barlas et al., 2017a).
+As in Shen et al. (2020), Nyborg et al. (2022) use the sound propagation models ISO 9613-2 (1996), Nord2000 (Plovsing, 2014) and WindSTAR (Barlas et al., 2017a).
 The models are validated with two data sets derived from loudspeaker and wind turbine measurements.
-Hereby, measured and modelled 1/3 octave spectra are compared for three cases with different propagation directions (down-, cross- and upwind).
+Hereby, measured and modelled one-third octave spectra are compared for three cases with different propagation directions (downwind, crosswind and upwind).
 The modelled values agree well with the loudspeaker measurements.
 With increasing frequency, the deviations from the measured values become larger.
-In comparison with the measured data at a wind turbine, Nord2000 and WindSTAR show good results in cross- and upwind.
-In downwind, less good agreements are obtained. - 65 In the paper of Nyborg et al. (2022), the modelling of the wind turbine as a sound source is also addressed.
-This will be included in the discussion (see Sec.
-4.1).
+In comparison with the measured data at a wind turbine, Nord2000 and WindSTAR show good results in the crosswind and upwind directions.
+Downwind, less good agreements are obtained.
+In the paper of Nyborg et al. (2022), the modelling of the wind turbine as a sound source is also addressed, as discussed in Sect.
+4.1.

 For various reasons, the data provided by the literature are not suitable for validating sound propagation models applied to wind turbines.
 Firstly, loudspeakers do not reflect the spatial and time-dependent sound characteristics of a wind turbine.
 Second, although atmospheric conditions are often measured, the specific measured values are not available to the reader.
-Con-

-- 70 sequently, some of the input parameters for a sound propagation model cannot be derived and the findings cannot be used to validate further models.
-In order to validate and to improve sound propagation models for wind turbines, open-source measurement data is helpful.
-For this purpose, a detailed presentation, processing and analysis of the acoustic and meteorological measurement data as well as a subsequent data publication is necessary.
-For this reason, the objectives of this paper are (1) to introduce comprehensive measurements of acoustic and atmospheric quantities close to a real Multi-MW-turbine - 75 (2) to prepare, combine and analyse acoustic, atmospheric and wind turbine measurement data for the validation of sound propagation models
+Consequently, some of the input parameters for a sound propagation model cannot be derived and the findings cannot be used to validate further models.
+In order to validate and to improve sound propagation models for wind turbines, open-source measurement data are helpful.
+For this purpose, a detailed presentation, processing and analysis of the acoustic and meteorological measurement data as well as a subsequent data publication are necessary.
+For this reason, the objectives of this paper are

-(3) to apply prepared data-sets for the systematic validation of a numerical sound propagation model based on the PE method taking into account different propagation directions

-(4) to provide validation data of wind turbine sound propagation for further research purposes.
+- to introduce comprehensive measurements of acoustic and atmospheric quantities close to a real multi-MW turbine; - to prepare, combine and analyse acoustic, atmospheric and wind turbine measurement data for the validation of sound propagation models; - 3. to apply prepared data sets for the systematic validation of a numerical sound propagation model based on the PE method, taking into account different propagation directions; and - 4. to provide validation data of wind turbine sound propagation for further research purposes.

-- The paper is structured as follows.
-In Sec.
+The paper is structured as follows.
+In Sect.
 2, the methodology is described in detail.
 The measurements, the PE-based sound propagation model applied and the modelling of a representative sound source of a wind turbine are presented.
 The focus of the section is in particular on the derivation of input parameters from measurement data for the model.
-All results are given in Sec.
-3. The acoustic and atmospheric measurement data are analysed and the measurement- and model-based propagation losses are compared using 1/3 octave bands and total sound pressure levels.
-Moreover, the validity of model prediction is - 85 addressed.
-In Sec.
+All results are given in Sect.
+3. The acoustic and atmospheric measurement data are analysed, and the measurement- and modelbased propagation losses are compared using one-third octave bands and total sound pressure levels.
+Moreover, the validity of model prediction is addressed.
+In Sect.
 4, the results are discussed considering the source model, the impact of ground properties and measurement aspects.